-Table 10E.3 Leases, licences and other estates and purposes for which they may be granted for community land categorised as NA - Watercourse
+Table 10E.3 Leases, licences and other estates and purposes for which they may be granted for community land categorised as NA-Watercourse

-Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, repla NOTE: Leases or licences authorised by this Chapter must not involve the erection, rebuilding, replacement or use of any building or structure that is not of a kind prescribed in the LG Act or Local Government Regulations.
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, repla licences authorised by this Chapter must not involve the erection, cement or use of any building or structure that is not of a kind prescribed Local Government Regulations.
 Lease or licence Erection or use of building or structure that is a kind prescribed by the LG Act or regulations, including walkways, pathways, bridges, causeways, observation platforms and signs Erection or use of a building or structure for a purpose prescribed by the LG Act or regulations, including information kiosk, refreshment kiosks (but not restaurants), work sheds or storage sheds required in connection with the maintenance of the land, toilets or rest rooms Facilitating connection to Country and with place/landscape - culture and heritage Licence Surf sports and surf lifesaving activities Surfing equipment, beach use equipment and services, water craft such as kayak hire

-Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, repla NOTE: Leases or licences authorised by this Chapter must not involve the erection, rebuilding, replacement or use of any building or structure that is not of a kind prescribed in the LG Act or Local Government Regulations.
-Short term licensing or hiring Major Council or State Government community, sporting, recreation, cultural and leisure events Scientific studies and surveys or similar Low impact suitable recreation activities on the foreshore such as beach volleyball equipment and storage Small scale commercial activities consistent with reserve purpose/core objectives, such as equipment hire, surf or water craft tuition, water craft tours, photography or mobile vendors Environmental and heritage education, community events and workshops Environmental volunteering and land management activities to protect and enhance natural values Environmental and scientific study, monitoring and research Biodiversity conservation initiatives including artificial habitat Organised group nature-based recreation activities Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure necessary to enable a filming project to be carried out Boat storage Temporary or low-impact visitor and user facilities, including water recreation structures Work sheds, storage sheds or temporary stockpile areas for natural materials required in connection with the maintenance of the land Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography session Organised group nature-based recreation activities Public performances Fitness and wellness classes Engaging in a trade or business consistent with the purposes and core objectives of Natural Area Foreshore Delivering a public address Community events Fairs, markets, auctions and similar activities Sports and fitness training and classes Any additional short-term casual use prescribed by the LG Act or LG Regulations
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, repla licences authorised by this Chapter must not involve the erection, cement or use of any building or structure that is not of a kind prescribed Local Government Regulations.
+Short term licensing or hiring Major Council or State Government community, sporting, recreation, cultural and leisure events Scientific studies and surveys or similar Low impact suitable recreation activities on the foreshore such as beach volleyball equipment and storage Small scale commercial activities consistent with reserve purpose/core objectives, such as equipment hire, surf or water craft tuition, water craft tours, photography or mobile vendors Environmental and heritage education, community events and workshops Environmental volunteering and land management activities to protect and enhance natural values Environmental and scientific study, monitoring and research Biodiversity conservation initiatives including artificial habitat Organised group nature-based recreation activities Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure necessary to enable a filming project to be carried out Boat storage Temporary or low-impact visitor and user facilities, including water recreation structures Work sheds, storage sheds or temporary stockpile areas for natural materials required in connection with the maintenance of the land Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography session Organised group nature-based recreation activities Public performances Fitness and wellness classes Engaging in a trade or business consistent with the purposes and core objectives of Natural Area Foreshore Delivering a public address Community events Regulations